shellspec/shellspec/README.md

 ## Introduction

+ShellSpec is a BDD unit testing framework for dash, bash, ksh, zsh and all POSIX shells that provides first-class features such as coverage reporting, parallel execution and parameterized testing and more.
-ShellSpec was developed as a cross-platform testing tool for developing POSIX-compliant shell scripts that work in many environments.
+It was developed as a development / test tool for developing cross-platform shell scripts.
-It not only works on PC but also in restricted environments like cloud and embedded OS.
-It provides first-class features equivalent to other language testing tools.
-Of course ShellSpec is tested by ShellSpec.
+It has been implemented in POSIX-compliant shell script and has been tested in many environments, and works not only on PC but also in restricted environments such as cloud and embedded.

 ### Features